-Drop down next to the screen's orientation lock and the Do Not Disturb feature.
-Drop down again to see the screen-mirroring AirPlay control in its own window.
+Drop down next to the screen's orientation down again to see the screen-mirroring AirPlay control in its own window.

 To the right is one slider that lets you increase or decrease the brightness of the screen and another to increase or decrease the phone's volume.
 Just below, you see a row of controls for the flashlight, timer (part of the Clock app), calculator, and camera.